fleckenstein-m/fleckenstein-m.github.io/docs/GITHUB-PAGES.md

 git push -u origin academic-redesign
 ```

-On GitHub, open a pull request from `academic-redesign` into `master`.
+On GitHub, prepare a pull request with base `master` and compare branch `academic-redesign`.
+Enter its title and description before clicking the final **Create pull request** button.
 Wait for the **Academic website / build** check to pass.
 Review the changed files and the generated artifact.
 A missing LaTeX package, broken local resource reference, or compilation failure must be fixed on this branch and checked again.

 The first runner build verifies the prepared workflow in the real GitHub environment.
 It may take longer because it installs the font packages.
 A successful local build does not substitute for this check.